edgedb/edgedb/docs/intro/cli.rst

     PS> iwr https://ps1.edgedb.com -useb | iex

 Follow the prompts on screen to complete the installation.
-The script will download the ``edgedb`` command built for your OS and add a path to it to your shell environment.
+The script will download the |gelcmd| command built for your OS and add a path to it to your shell environment.
 Then test the installation:

 .. code-block:: bash